Anoringa/anoringa-frontend/README.md

 # Anoringa Front End made in vue

-Configure this enviroments files with the pattern in example.env:
+Configure this enviroments files with the pattern in .env.example:
     .env.development
     .env.production